agharatarun/AI-102-AIEngineer-Revision-Notes/AI_Engineer.md

 A skillset that defines an enrichment pipeline of skills to extract AI-generated fields from the documents.
 An index that defines a searchable set of document records.
 An indexer that extracts the documents from the data source, applies the skillset, and populates the index.

+* You need to verify that the person in a photo taken at hospital reception is the same person in a photo taken at a ward entrance 10 minutes later.
+What should you do?: The most efficient approach is to compare the two faces using the detected face ID within 24 hours.